VSacr1/gatewayproject-Kubernete/README.md

 * This communicates to the Mongo database

 # 2. How To Run
+ Applications used
- * Nodejs
+ * Nodejs - Frontend
- * Vuejs
+ * Vuejs - Frontend
- * MongoDB
+ * MongoDB - Database
- * Nginx.conf
+ * Nginx.conf - Web Server

  1. Create a kubenete cluster by opening gcloud console and writing gcloud container clusters name projectname --zone projectzone
  2. Access kubenete cluster by typing gcloud container clusters get-credentials name projectname --zone projectzone
+ 3. Ensure the the kubenetes has enough nodes up and running by changing the amount of virtual machines.
- 3. Git clone project folder
+ 4. Git clone project folder
- 4. Deploy gateway service, deployment and conf-map.yaml file to get External IP address for step 5
+ 5. Deploy gateway service, deployment and conf-map.yaml file to get External IP address for step 5
- 5. Change the IP in the authenticationservice-deployment file to the External IP of the gateway.
+ 6. Change the IP in the authenticationservice-deployment file to the External IP of the gateway.
- 6. Deploy mongo-service service and deployment files
+ 7. Deploy mongo-service service and deployment files
- 7. Repeat the step above for each of the file.
+ 8. Repeat the step above for each of the file.
- 8. Once all the services and deployments are up and running go to http://gatewayexternalIP/authentication/register
+ 9. Once all the services and deployments are up and running go to http://gatewayexternalIP/authentication/register

 gatewayeternalIP should appear when searching kubectl get service